zar67/cgd-devlog/_posts/2021-11-04-presentation.md

 tags: jam-one assassins-creed
 ---

-We presented our game on Wednesday and got some final feedback from Andy and Simon as well as the other students in the room.
+We presented our game on Wednesday and got some final feedback.
 Everyone also play tested our game which revealed some bugs and some design issues, which are as follows:

-# Good
+### Good

 - There was good feedback regarding flow and difficulty.
 - The climbing and jumping was well implemented.
 - Felt immersive and intuitive.